Tushin

-The Tushins are an ancient noble family, owner of the estate, Tushino.
+The Tushin family are an ancient Russian noble family, owners of the estate, Tushino.
 They are a branch of the Kvashnin family, descended from Vasily Ivanovich Kvashnin, nicknamed Tusha.

+History

 The genus is recorded in the Velvet Book.
 The documents were submitted on March 24, 1686.

-"In the days of the Ivan I of Moscow, Kalita, a "honest husband " (common ancestor) with the name Nestor Rybets left Germany.
+"In the days of the Ivan I of Moscow, Kalita, an "honest husband " (common ancestor) with the name Nestor Rybets left Germany.
 From him came the Kvashnins, Rozladins, Poyarkovs, Samarins, Tushins.